dozerwatch/cybersecurity_courses/complete_beginner_path.md

     -  `db_nmap` - runs `nmap`, saving result to database
     -  `hosts`, `services` - information relevant to hosts and services running on target systems
     -  Once the host information is stored in the database, you can use `hosts -R` to add this value to the RHOSTS parameter.
+- Finding vulnerabilities using Metasploit rely heavily on your ability to scan and fingerprint the target.

 ### Questions
 ##### Task 2